Our Thoughts

 Training New Generations of Farmers

-We recognize that our country is low on farmers (less than 2% of the total population) and that of these few remaining farmers most of them are nearing or past the normal retirement age.
+We recognize that our country is low on farmers (less than 2% of the total population) and that of these few remaining farmers most are nearing or past the normal retirement age.
 Farming takes lots of people, particularly farming in ways that are more ecologically oriented.
-If we are going to rebuild our food system into a localvore food system we are going to need a lot more farmers!
+If we are going to rebuild our food system into a “locavore” food system, we are going to need a lot more farmers!
 Most young adults who are interested in farming for a career don’t come from farming families, and thus are in need of farm skill training in addition to farmland access.
 At Red Fire Farm we attempt to provide opportunities for farm skill building among our staff.

 Part of the Community

 Since we think agriculture is such an important part of our community, as farmers we seek to be integral and active members of our community.
-We feel that Community Supported Agriculture helps build community around the fundamental act of eating.
+We feel that Community Supported Agriculture (CSA) helps build community around the fundamental act of eating.
 We also seek to organize our farm in such a way that we can support low income people and help make local organic food available to everyone.

-In addition to our plowing and planting work we also make time to reach out and participate in our broader community.
+In addition to our plowing and planting work, we also make time to reach out and participate in our broader community.
 We frequently give agriculturally related presentations at schools, conferences, churches and community events.
-Ryan has also participated in the broader sustainable agriculture community as a board member of the non profit Community Involved in Sustaining Agriculture (CISA), and also as a grant reviewer for the Northeast Sustainable Agriculture and Research and Education (SARE) group.
+Ryan has also participated in the broader sustainable agriculture community as a board member of the non-profit Community Involved in Sustaining Agriculture (CISA), and also as a grant reviewer for the Northeast Sustainable Agriculture and Research and Education (SARE) group.